 I’ve lived a life of adventure, achievement and defeat.
 I’ve had to start over a number of times, from athlete-career transition to having a work permit denied at the US border one week before the school year in NYC — never to return to the role — and moving to Vancouver with a duffle bag of clothes while everything I owned was in New York.

 Frank Sinatra says, If you can make it here, you can make it anywhere.
 Starting anew doesn’t scare me.
 I live this experience with every new client who has entrusted me with their development opportunity.

 Is that the special sauce that Nate Leslie brings to Roy Group?

 You could say it’s a focus on tailored service.
 Connecting with participants early and identifying how to best show up for them is a critical step.
 We must be in service of every client, treating each one fairly and uniquely.
 I’ve learned to treat people the way that THEY would like to be treated.
 I want to feel proud when my head hits the pillow at night, and excited when my feet hit the floor in the morning.
 It’s easiest when living a life in service of others.

 You define yourself as a social entrepreneur.
 Making things seems core to your identity.

-Yeah, I’ve spent nearly 20 years creating useful products and services for small tribes.
+Yeah, I’ve spent nearly 20 years creating useful products and services for small groups.
 Making something — an app, a clinic, a summer camp, an executive coaching practice, leadership facilitation, a human experience — requires creativity, guts, a belief that it could turn out to be absolutely incredible … and an acceptance that it might not work out.